ipekulfetkaylan/frontendmentor-io-challanges/README.md

 # frontendmentor-io-challanges

-Challenges I made on frontendmentor.io
+This repo contains the challenge solutions from frontendmentor.io